 For too many, the American Dream feels like a dream deferred.

-The harsh reality is that more than half of all Americans (57 percent) struggle to manage their day-to-day financial lives, according to the Center for Financial Services Innovation.
-That’s 138 million people who aren’t thinking about saving, investing or retirement planning because they’re just trying to get by until their next paycheck.
+The harsh reality is that more than half of all Americans (57 percent) struggle to manage their day-to-day financial lives, according to the Center for Financial Services Innovation (CFSI).
+That’s 138 million people who aren’t thinking about saving, investing, or retirement planning because they’re just trying to get by until their next paycheck.

 Key Elements of Financial Health

-The CFSI conducted a survey of more than 7,000 Americans and segmented them into three groups based on their financial health.
+The CFSI conducted a survey of more than 7,000 U.S. residents and segmented them into three groups based on their financial health.
 Here’s a look at what they found:

 The Impact of Financial Literacy on Financial Health

 Financial literacy requires an understanding of how money works in the world and access to resources that can help individuals make better decisions about their finances.
 Understanding financial concepts like compound interest is difficult enough when you were born in this country and speak English.
-It’s even harder when there are language barriers and you may come from a country with very different financial institutions (and traditions) or you avoided those institutions entirely due to trust issues.
+It’s even harder when there are language barriers, especially if you come from a country with very different financial institutions (and traditions) or you avoided those institutions entirely due to trust issues.

 How Financial Institutions Can Reduce Language Barriers

-Being able to overcome the language barrier can go a long way to improve understanding for financial consumers with limited English proficiency.
+Being able to overcome the language barrier can go a long way toward improving understanding for financial consumers with limited English proficiency.
 When a customer can speak to someone in his or her own language at a bank, for instance, they will be more likely to understand services and how to access them.

 Here are a few ways financial institutions are using language services to break down barriers and improve financial literacy.

-- Maximizing use of front-line bilingual staff, to connect directly with consumers.
-Ensure staff language skills are sufficient to discuss financial services through language proficiency testing
+- Maximizing use of front-line bilingual staff to connect directly with consumers.
+Ensure staff members’ foreign language skills are sufficient to discuss financial services through language proficiency testing.

-- Website translation and localization to allow customers to find what they need quickly and easily, and offer educational resources to enhance understanding
+- Undergoing website translation and localization to allow customers to find what they need quickly and easily, as well as offering educational resources to enhance understanding.